The Origin and Evolution of Multiple Star Systems: IMPACT OF MULTIPLICITY ON PLANET FORMATION AND SYSTEM ARCHITECTURES

-Both \citet{CoxHarris2017} and \citet{ManaraTazzari2019} found that the dust disk sizes in binary systems are smaller than would be expected from tidal truncation alone.
-If these systems have gas disks that are larger than their dust disks, however, the discrepancy with expectations from tidal truncation models is greatly reduced. \citet{ZagariaRosotti2021b} showed that once the faster radial drift of dust expected in binary disks is taken into account, the observed dust disk sizes in binaries are consistent with the expected tidal truncation radii for modest eccentricities.
-Direct measurement and comparison of dust and gas disk sizes in binaries at a range of ages will be helpful to resolve this question.
+Both \citet{CoxHarris2017} and \citet{ManaraTazzari2019} found that the measured dust disk sizes in binary systems are smaller than would be expected from tidal truncation alone, unless all systems had very large eccentricities.
+However, dust and gas disk sizes need not be the same; \citet{ZagariaRosotti2021b} showed that once the faster radial drift of dust expected in binary disks is taken into account, the observed dust disk sizes in binaries are consistent with the expected tidal truncation radii for modest eccentricities. \citet{RotaManara2022} confirmed this observationally, showing that most of these systems have gas disks that are larger than their dust disks, consistent with radial migration of the dust.
+There is no discrepancy between the observed {\em gas\/} disk radii and expectations from tidal truncation models, assuming eccentricities consistent with the field eccentricity distribution.

-For the older disks in Upper Sco, it is not only curious why the disks in binaries have fluxes similar to those for single stars, but why (at least for the binaries) the disks are there at all.
+For the older disks in Upper Sco , it is not only curious why the disks in binaries have fluxes similar to those for single stars, but why (at least for the binaries) the disks are there at all.
 As noted above, at 1--2 Myr ages the binary disks were already small, and both gas dispersal and radial drift of the dust should be faster in binaries, with models predicting that disks in binaries with separations less than 100 au should be depleted completely in just a few Myr \citep{RosottiClarke2018,ZagariaRosotti2021}.
 There is also no evidence of a circumbinary reservoir that is replenishing these disks (see \S\ref{sec:circumbinary}).
 Here it is important to note that the studies of \citet{BarenfeldCarpenter2017} and \citet{BarenfeldCarpenter2019} (as well as most of the other studies cited above) adopt a target sample containing only Class II systems in order to study why systems with ages similar to Upper Sco still retain some disk material.
 Thus, the similarity of the disk properties in binaries and singles may reflect similar mechanisms for {\it retaining\/} disks on timescales of 10 Myr in any type of system.
 If the remaining disks are those that have developed large pressure bumps and/or dust traps, the similar disk properties might suggest that the dust-retention mechanism, rather than multiplicity, is now the dominant force driving disk evolution.